yiireerp/core/README.md

-All role and permission endpoints require admin privileges and tenant context via `X-Tenant-ID` header.- Soft deletes for data retention# Register
+All role and permission endpoints require admin privileges and organization context via `X-Organization-ID` header.- Soft deletes for data retention# Register